Live: Brixton Academy '85

 Live: Brixton Academy '85 is a live album by Pete Townshend.
-In 2004 Townshend released the complete 1985 Brixton Academy concert, including all of the songs that were on Deep End Live! plus the David Gilmour solo songs "Love On the Air" and "Blue Light", and other songs.
+In 2004 Townshend released the complete 1985 Brixton Academy concert, including all of the songs that were on Deep End Live! plus performances of the David Gilmour songs "Love On the Air" (co-written by Townshend) and "Blue Light".
 The album was released 16 November 2004 in the UK through Eel Pie Recording Productions Ltd.